 However, the U-Boot community also requested that the changes should also be merged in the upstream libfdt, which is hosted as part of dtc, the device tree compiler.

-Following this suggestion, Free Electrons engineer Maxime Ripard has been working on merging those changes in the upstream libfdt.
+Following this suggestion, Bootlin engineer Maxime Ripard has been working on merging those changes in the upstream libfdt.
 He sent a number of iterations, which received very good feedback from dtc maintainer David Gibson.
 And it finally came to a conclusion early October, when David merged the seventh iteration of those patches in the dtc repository.
 It should therefore hopefully be part of the next dtc/libfdt release.

 List of relevant commits in the Device Tree compiler: